inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/ai-hiring-system-policies.md

 coverImageUrl: /uploads/FWDlogoBforprocessing4x1.png
 coverImageAltText: "FWD: Future of Work and Disabiltiy logo"
 shortDescription: >-
-  Panelists will discuss how machine learning models can carry bias when selecting candidates, affecting persons with disabilities and other individual differences.
+  Panelists Alexandra Reeve Givens and Julia Stoyanovich will discuss how machine learning models can carry bias when selecting candidates, affecting persons with disabilities and other individual differences.

   November 17, 2020, 1:30 PM – 3:00 PM (EST)